WheteThunger/MonumentAddons/README.md

 Use the following steps to set up a custom bandit wheel to allow players to gamble scrap.

 1. Spawn a chair with `maspawn chair.static`.
 You can also use other mountable entities.
 2. Spawn a betting terminal next to the chair with `maspawn bigwheelbettingterminal`.
-This needs to be close enough to the chair so that players can reach it while sitting.
+This needs to be close to the front of the chair so that players can reach it while sitting.
+Getting this position correct is the hardest part.
 3. Keep spawning as many chairs and betting terminals as you want.
 4. Spawn a bandit wheel with `maspawn big_wheel`.
 This needs to be within 30 meters (equivalent to 10 foundations) of the betting terminals to find them.